Kansas Man Arrested In Shooting That Reportedly Targeted Foreigners

 "At least one witness reportedly heard the man yell 'get out of my country' shortly before shooting Kuchibhotla and Madasani.
 The man fled on foot.
 A manhunt ensued.
 Five hours later, Purinton reportedly told a bartender at a bar in an Applebee's in Clinton, Mo., that he needed a place to hide out because he had just killed two Middle Eastern men, The Star has learned."

 Johnson County District Attorney Steve Howe says Purinton, 51, is being charged with one count of premeditated first-degree murder and two counts of attempted premeditated murder.
-Purinton is being held on $2 million bond; he's expected to be extradited from Henry County, Mo., to face charges.
+Purinton is being held on $2 million bond; he's expected to be extradited from Henry County, Mo., to face charges in Kansas.

-Reactions to the shooting have included an outpouring of support on Go Fund Me pages set up for the victims.
+The shooting prompted an outpouring of support on Go Fund Me pages set up for the victims.
 A friend who set up a page for the family of Kuchibhotla says he died after "an intoxicated man hurling racial slurs opened fire inside a packed Kansas bar."

 Sreedar Harohawley of the India Association of Kansas City tells reporter Laura Ziegler of member station KCUR in Kansas City that he's shocked by the violence.

 "It kind of sent chills down the spine," Harohawley tells Ziegler.
-"I was like WOW.
-This hit us close to home...this is home to us."
+"I was like, wow.
+This has hit us close to home ... this is home to us."